platformer/NLP/README.md

 You can see the data [here](https://github.com/platformer/NLP/blob/main/HW5/data).
 You must run the programs from the same directory as the data.

 You can see a narrative document discussing ngrams [here](https://github.com/platformer/NLP/blob/main/HW5/Narrative.pdf).

+## Webcrawler

+This is a Python program that takes a starting url and recursively crawls linked webpages, scrapes their text, and outputs a list of important terms among all the scraped pages.
+Some simple measures are taken to prevent the program from scraping irrelevant links or staying within the same domain.
+I chose to start the program with a link to a wikipedia page about the 2022 season of Formula 1.
+I used the BeautifulSoup package to perform the webscraping.

+You can see the source code [here](https://github.com/platformer/NLP/blob/main/HW6/hw6.py).

+You can see an overview document [here](https://github.com/platformer/NLP/blob/main/HW6/HW6_Overview.pdf).